MiramiKing/benchmarks/docs/index.md

 <script src="https://cdn.jsdelivr.net/npm/chart.js@3.2.1/dist/chart.min.js"></script>

-This is a simple benchmark for python async web-frameworks.
-Almost all of the frameworks are ASGI-compatible (aiohttp and tornado are exceptions on the moment).
+This benchmark provides a straightforward evaluation of Python async web-frameworks, with the majority of frameworks being compatible with ASGI.

+While the benchmark does not assess deployment
+(such as uvicorn versus hypercorn, etc.) or databases (ORMs, drivers), it seeks to evaluate the strength of the frameworks themselves.
-The objective of the benchmark is not testing deployment (like uvicorn vs hypercorn and etc) or database (ORM, drivers) but instead test the frameworks itself.
-The benchmark checks request parsing (body, headers, formdata, queries), routing, responses.
+The benchmark analyzes request parsing (including body, headers, formdata, and queries), routing, and responses.

 * Read about the benchmark: [The Methodic](methodic.md)
 * Check complete results for the latest benchmark here: [Results (2023-04-12)](_posts/2023-04-12-results.md)